- Sports Arenas and Training Facilities

 Beacon has successfully advised multiple businesses in the entertainment and recreational services industry.

-Beacon began by compiling a fairness opinion to determine the business’ true fair market value and proceeded to compile deliverables and confidentially market the mandate to potential buyers.
+Beacon began by compiling a fairness opinion to determine the market value of the business and proceeded to compile deliverables and confidentially market the mandate to potential buyers.
 As a cash cow with a wide economic moat, the business was an excellent acquisition opportunity for an investor or a private buyer.
 Moreover, the business’ state-of-the-art facility was strategically located in an affluent neighborhood in Brampton.
 Beacon was confident that we could successfully attract a strong pool of buyers for the business.
 Based on the seller’s criteria and vision, as well as our financial acumen, we were able to pre-screen buyers and solicit offers from serious buyers.

 Beacon’s team assisted our client through every step of the sale process, and successfully completed the transaction.
 Beacon effectively negotiated an asset transaction with a private buyer who had the financial means to successfully grow the business.
 The deal was structured with a 3% deposit placed in trust upon execution of the asset purchase transaction.
 Our client (‘the vendor’) received 90% of the total payment at close.
 The remaining balance was structured as a vendor take-back at 5% interest, pursuant to the fulfillment of all closing terms.
 Beacon’s involvement allowed a successful transition completion ensuring that business value was not diminished in any way.